AlanNPC/AlanNPC.github.io/README.md

 I am currently a third-year PhD student at UCLA CS Department.
 I am fortunate to work with [Prof. Songwu Lu](http://web.cs.ucla.edu/~slu/) and the amazing members in the [Wireless and Networking Group (WiNG)](http://metro.cs.ucla.edu).
 I am excited to explore future mobile networks & applications, including IoT, AR/VR, security and more.
 Prior to UCLA, I received my B.S. in Computer Science from Peking University.
 During my undergrad, I also did interesting research over sketch-based algorithms under the supervision of [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/).

+## What's New

+[03/2024] Our work CloudEval-YAML is accepted by MLSys 2024.
+See you in Santa Clara!

+[01/2024] I will be joining Microsoft Research as a Research Intern in Summer 2024.
+See you in Redmond!

+[11/2023] Our preliminary work on CloudEval-YAML is accepted by NeurIPS 2023 Workshop on ML for Systems.
+Check out the code [here](https://github.com/alibaba/CloudEval-YAML).
+See you in New Orleans!

 ## Publications